-Option Description Default Example Maximum parallel transfers The maximum number of concurrent transfers of growing files watchfolder can initiate.
-8 4 Target rate The target transfer rate.
-10000 10000 Bandwidth policy The bandwidth policy used for prioritizing growing file transfers. fair high Transport encryption Transfer with an encryption method. none aes128 TCP port TCP port to use for this Watch Folder.
-If different, Console connects to the target node using this port instead.
-22 22 fasp TM port (UDP) UDP port to use for this Watch Folder.
-If different, Console connects to the target node using this port instead.
-33001 33001 Completion timeout Duration in seconds of inactivity after which Console considers the growing file transfer to be complete.
-10 15 Memory The maximum amount of memory that the faspstream binary is allowed to use.
-128 128 Chunk size The size of data to pack before sending over the network.
-128 128 Growing file filters Defines which files are considered growing files.
-Click the button to add a new filter to identify the growing file.
-You can set a filter to include or exclude files by globbing or by regular expression. .m2p
+Option Description Maximum parallel transfers The maximum number of concurrent transfers of growing files watchfolder can initiate.
+Target rate The target transfer rate.
+Bandwidth policy The bandwidth policy.
+Transport encryption Select aes-128 to transfer with this encryption method.
+TCP port The TCP port to use for this watchfolder. fasp TM port (UDP) The UDP port to use for this watchfolder.
+Completion timeout The amount of time to wait for the file to no longer change for the session to finish.
+Memory The maximum amount of memory that the faspstream binary is allowed to use.
+Chunk size The size of data to pack before sending over the network.
+Growing file filters Click the button to add a new filter to identify growing files.
+You can set a filter to include or exclude files by globbing or by regular expression.